henry314159/Algebraic-Semantics-for-Goedel-Logic/README.md

 An extension of https://github.com/DafinaTrufas/Intuitionistic-Logic-Lean to Goedel logic.

-The following files are minor modifications of work found in the above repository:
+The following files are modifications of work found in the above repository:
 "Filters.lean",
 "Formula.lean",
 "GLSyntax.lean",